oniolalekan/carprice_prediction/README.md

 The service is based on a prediction model trained using data and a kernel from a Kaggle challenge. <a href="https://www.kaggle.com/goyalshalini93/car-price-prediction-linear-regression-rfe"> Kaggle Challenge</a>

-The service is deployed on heroku: http://carpricepredict.herokuapp.com/
+The service is deployed on heroku: <a href="http://carpricepredict.herokuapp.com/"> Car Price Prediction </a>

 The end point exposed: https://carpricepredict.herokuapp.com/predict